redhat-openstack/khaleesi/tools/ksgen/README.rst

   $ virtualenv ansible # you skip this and use an existing one
   $ source ansible/bin/activate
-  $ python setup.py develop # do this in the ksgen directory
+  $ python setup.py install # do this in the ksgen directory

 Running ksgen
 =============